 Each state 529 plan has different fees and available investment options.
 When assessing fees while shopping around, consider not just the stated account fees but also the expense ratios of the funds available within the plan.
 These fees are internal to the funds, so you never see them taken directly out of your account (they are withheld before gains and dividends are made by the fund manager).
 They can add up and drastically lower your potential for compounding growth before you withdraw funds.

 Several states offer more than one plan.
 Typically, multi-option states offer a higher fee broker option that’s more a managed account and a lower fee, DIY approach.
 If you’re comfortable doing a little more research upfront, we recommend the cheaper DIY option, especially since it’s a tax-advantaged account.
-For resources on learning about investing, visit our investing page and our books page.
+For resources on learning about investing, visit our doctor's guide to the basics of investing and our recommended books.
 Many physicians elect to be fairly aggressive in their asset allocation choices for 529 plans, favoring the potential for large tax free returns and being comfortable with the risk that if the investments underperform, they will have to pay for some college expenses out of pocket separate from the 529s.

 Some states offer matching grant programs.
 There are different rules for each program, but it’s similar to an employer match on sponsored retirement plans like the 401(k).
 For every amount you contribute (up to a certain limit), they match a portion or all of your contributions.
 Research the specific grant program details for your state, if any, as many states limit factors such as beneficiary’s age and income.